grafana/alloy/docs/sources/tutorials/get-started.md

 This completes the simple configuration pipeline.

 {{< admonition type="tip" >}}
-The `basic_auth` is commented out because the local `docker-compose` stack doesn't require it.
+The `basic_auth` is commented out because the local `docker compose` stack doesn't require it.
 It is included in this example to show how you can configure authorization for other environments.
 For further authorization options, refer to the [loki.write][] component reference.

 [loki.write]: ../../reference/components/loki.write/
 {{< /admonition >}}

-This connects directly to the Loki instance running via `docker-compose` from the earlier step.
+This connects directly to the Loki instance running via `docker compose` from the earlier step.

 ## Reload the Configuration